bucketon/bots/README.md

 Version History:
 ----------------
 **0.9.0**
-* Made pause menu less confusing, harder to accidentally leave games
+* Made pause menu less confusing, harder to accidentally leave games.
+* Made the big cards look a bit uglier in the name of progress.

 **0.8.0**
 * Added a matchmaking server.
 Just go to Online->Matchmaking and you will be paired with an opponent!
 No more futzing with port forwarding necessary.